UniversitaDellaCalabria/uniAuth/README.md

 uniAuth, as a SAML2 IDP, is based on [pysaml2](https://github.com/IdentityPython/pysaml2).
 Features:

 - HTTP-REDIRECT and POST bindings  (signed authn request must be in HTTP-POST binding);
-- SAML2 ForceAuthn;
+- ForceAuthn;
 - SLO, SAML Single Logout;
-- Encrypted assertions, customizable sign/digest algorithms and, in general, a good posture in terms of security and data integrity regarding SAML standards;
+- Signed and Encrypted assertions;
-- AllowCreate, nameid is stored if nameid format is persistent.
+- AllowCreate, nameid is stored with a persistent nameid format.

 ## Implementation specific Features

+- no restart is needed on new matadata store or SP;
 - Full Internazionalization support (i18n);
 - Interactive Metadata Store definitions through the Admin Backend UI;
-- Interactive ServiceProvider Federation through the Admin Backend UI;
+- Interactive ServiceProvider definition through the Admin Backend UI;
 - Customizable Template and style based on [AGID guidelines](https://www.agid.gov.it/it/argomenti/linee-guida-design-pa);
 - MetadataStore and SP validations on save, to prevent faulty configurations in production environment;
-- Optional and quite granular Agreement Screen;
 - Configurable digest algorithm and salt for Computed NameID;
 - Many configurable options, for every SP we can decide:
+    - enable/disable explicitally;
     - signature and digest algorithms;
-    - attributes release policies;
+    - attributes release (force a set or release what requested by sp);
-    - attribute rewrite and creation, fully configurable AttributeProcessors per SP, every aspect of attribute release can be customized from schratch;
+    - attribute rewrite and creation, fully configurable AttributeProcessors per SP, every aspect of attribute release can be customized from scratch;
     - agreement screen message, availability, data consent form.
 - Configurable log rotation through uwsgi;
 - Importable StoredPersistentID for each user, from migrations from another IDP;
-- An optional LDAP web manager with a configurable app (`ldap_peoples`);
+- An optional LDAP web manager with a configurable app (`ldap_peoples`) through `django-ldap-academia-ou-manager <https://github.com/peppelinux/django-ldap-academia-ou-manager>`__;
-- Multiple LDAP sources though `pyMultiLDAP <https://github.com/peppelinux/pyMultiLDAP>`__;
+- Multiple LDAP sources through `pyMultiLDAP <https://github.com/peppelinux/pyMultiLDAP>`__;
 - Multifactor support, as originally available in djangosaml2idp;
 - Detailed logs.

 ## Characteristics

-uniauth will let us configure metadata store and federate new Service Providers directly from the Admin backend interface, via Web.
+uniAuth permit us to configure metadata store and federate new Service Providers directly from the Admin backend interface, via Web.
 See [Official Documentation at readthedocs](https://uniauth.readthedocs.io/en/latest/index.html) for usage specifications and advanced topics.

 ---